Social integration: Definition of integration

+The term "social integration" came into sociological use through the work of French sociologist Émile Durkheim (1858-1917), who saw it as "the framework of social attachments to society".

+He wanted to understand why rates of suicide were higher in some social classes than others.
+Durkheim believed that society exerted a powerful force on individuals.
+He concluded that a people's beliefs, values, and norms make up a collective consciousness, a shared way of understanding each other and the world.

-While some scholars offered an assimilation theory, arguing that immigrants would be assimilated into the host society economically, socially and culturally over successive generations, others developed a multiculturalism theory, anticipating that immigrants could maintain their ethnic identities through the integration process to shape the host society with a diversified cultural heritage.
+While some scholars offered an assimilation theory, arguing that immigrants would become assimilated into a host society economically, socially and culturally over successive generations, others developed a multiculturalism theory, anticipating that immigrants could maintain their ethnic identities through the integration process to shape the host society with a diversified cultural heritage.

 Extending from the assimilation theory, a third group of scholars proposed a segmented integration theory, stressing that different groups of migrants might follow distinct trajectories towards upward or downward mobility on different dimensions, depending on their individual, contextual and structural factors.

 Measurements

-Compared with other dimensions of integration, social integration focuses more on the degree to which immigrants adapt local customs, social relations, and daily practices.
+Compared with other dimensions of integration, social integration focuses more on the degree to which immigrants adopt local customs, social relations, and daily practices.
 It is usually measured through social network, language, and intermarriage.
 The most commonly used indicator of social integration is social network, which refers to the connection that immigrants build with others in the host society.
 While some researchers use the total number of immigrants' friends as a measure, others use the frequency of interaction with friends.
-One thing worthy noting is that more and more studies differentiate local friends from immigrant friends because the former is considered more important in integrating immigrants into the local society than the latter.
+One thing worth noting is that more and more studies differentiate local friends from immigrant friends because the former is considered more important in integrating immigrants into the local society than the latter.
 Recent studies, published in 2020, use access to social activities (e.g., being able to join a local sports team) as a measurement for social integration.
 Comparable results are available for 23 European countries.

 Language is another important variable to access the degree of immigrants' social integration.
 A higher level in grasping local language results in more chances to communicate with local people and a better understanding of local culture.
 A typical question used in survey is as "Do you understand the local people's language?"
 In the United States, for instance, the fluency of English is a widely used indicator and can be easily found in a report on immigration.

 Intermarriage is also an indicator of social integration.
 For those who are unmarried, they will be asked: "Would you consider marrying a local people?"; for those married, question will be like "Would you like your children to consider marrying a local people?"
 Answers to these questions are a good predictor of immigrants' willingness to be integrated into the host society.